Lü Bu: Downfall and death

 Lü Bu asked Cao Cao, "My lord, you've lost weight.
 Why?"
 Cao Cao asked him, "How do you recognise me?"
 Lü Bu replied, "When I was in Luoyang, I saw you at the Wen Family Gardens (溫氏園)."
 Cao Cao said, "Yes, I forgot.
 I lost weight because I'm depressed over not having recruited you earlier."
 Lü Bu said, "In the past, Duke Huan of Qi forgave Guan Zhong for injuring him earlier and even appointed Guan as his chancellor.
 Now, is it possible for you to allow me to do my best to serve you?"
 As Lü Bu had been tightly restrained, he turned to Liu Bei and said, "Xuande, you're a guest here.
 I'm a prisoner being tied up.
 Why don't you say anything to help me?"
 Cao Cao laughed and said, "Why do you turn to him instead of speaking directly to me?"
 Cao Cao had the intention of sparing Lü Bu so he ordered his men to loosen Lü's bonds.
 However, Wang Bi (王必), a Registrar (主簿) under Cao Cao, interrupted, "Lü Bu is a powerful foe and his allies are nearby.
 He shouldn't be spared."
 Cao Cao then said to Lü Bu, "I wanted to spare your life, but my Registrar says no. So, what should I do?"

 Cao Cao had Lü Bu executed by hanging, (Note: The term yì (縊) is translated as "hang" or "strangle", though Lü Bu might not have been executed by means of a typical hanging (tying a rope around the neck and suspending from a point) because yì could also refer to an execution in a garrote-style manner (tying a rope, cord, piece of cloth or something similar around the neck and tightening it until the person died).) along with Chen Gong, Gao Shun and others.
 Their dead bodies were later decapitated and their heads sent to the capital Xu and then buried.
+Lü Bu's trusted officer Zhang Liao was spared by Cao Cao, who appointed him as a "General of the Household" (中郎將) and granted him the peerage of a "Secondary Marquis" (關內侯).

 Lü Bu's final moments recorded in the Houhanshu are slightly different from that recorded in the Sanguozhi, as the Houhanshu combined parts of the main text in the Sanguozhi with the Xiandi Chunqiu annotation, but the two accounts are generally similar.